aratno/lipqn/README.md

 - Redesign it to look like a LaTeX article, like in `./prototype`
 - Improve the replacement engine so it boosts the likelihood of replacements such as addition and division and reduces the likelihood of logarithms and exponentiations; the randomness isn't so pretty right now
 - Allow for user input in some way (probably depth)
+- Send equations through a CAS system to reduce them